Reduced coaction Lie algebra, double shuffle Lie algebra and noncommutative krv2 equation: Introduction and main results

-Similar constructions about the reduced coaction equations together with $krv_1$ mapping to $\mathfrak{krv}_2$ also appear in Kuno's work \cite{Kuno2025}, through the study of the emergent braids.
+Similar constructions involving the reduced coaction equations together with a mapping from Krv$1$ to $\mathfrak{krv}_2$ also appear in Kuno's work \cite{Kuno2025}, through the study of emergent braids.
+The main difference is the skew-symmetric condition, as highlighted in Remark \ref{rem:skew}.
 We hope to investigate this relationship more closely in future work.
 The emergent braids formalism developed by Bar-Natan and Kuno also provides a key link to the Enriquez-Furusho geometrical framework. \end{Rem}

 {\bf Acknowledgements.} This paper grew out of a working group with Anton Alekseev, Francis Brown, Florian Naef and Pavol \v{S}evera, held at the University of Geneva from November 2023 to June 2024.
 We would like to thank them for all the discussions and for introducing us to this interesting topic.
-We would also like to thank Benjamin Enriquez and Hidekazu Furusho for answering some questions about their papers and discussions.
-We are also grateful to Yusuke Kuno, Dror Bar-Natan, Lucas Dauger and Khalef Yaddaden for sharing their work and discussions.
+We would also like to thank Benjamin Enriquez and Hidekazu Furusho for answering questions about their papers and their suggestions.
+We are also grateful to Yusuke Kuno, Dror Bar-Natan, Lucas Dauger and Khalef Yaddaden for sharing their work and insightful discussions.
 The work of M.H. is partially supported by the Swiss NSF grant $200020-200400$.
 The work of M.R. is supported by the SNSF postdoc mobility grant $P500PT\_230340$.
 Both authors acknowledge the support of NCCR SwissMAP.